Road Warrior Hawk: Personal life

+Hegstrand married his first wife Judy in 1986, the couple later divorced in 1991.
+He then married his second wife Dale in 2002 and the two settled in the Tampa Bay area.

-Hegstrand and his tag team partner Lauriniatis owned two gyms in Minneapolis in the late '80s.
+Hegstrand and his tag team partner Lauriniatis owned two gyms in Minneapolis in the late 1980s.
 The pair, alongside gym employees Bob Truax and Dan Stock, conceptualized the Zubaz workout pants and helped popularize the brand globally.
 Hegstrand owned 25% of the company until its closure in 1996.

 Death and legacy

 Hegstrand died on October 19, 2003, in the early morning in his home in Indian Rocks Beach, Florida.
 He was 46 years old.
 His friends said that he and his wife Dale had recently bought a condominium near their current home and were packing their boxes the night before.
 Hegstrand said that he felt tired and went to take a nap.
 When his wife checked on him at about 1:00AM, he had died of a sudden heart attack.
 At the time of his death, Hawk and Animal were working on a book about their careers; Animal released the book (alongside co-writer Andrew Wright) as "The Road Warriors: Danger, Death and the Rush of Wrestling" (ISBN 978-1605425788) in 2014.
 Animal returned to WWE in mid-2005 and decided to dedicate his entire run to Hegstrand, including his tag team title victory with Heidenreich at The Great American Bash.

+In 2003 the Road Warriors were ranked number 1 of the 100 best tag teams of the "PWI Years".
+In 2010 Bleacher Report dubbed The Road Warriors the greatest tag team of all time.
+Stating "There is only one team that I can think of that truly changed the face of pro wrestling, and that team is the Road Warriors."

 On the March 28, 2011 episode of Raw, it was announced that the Road Warriors would be inducted into the WWE Hall of Fame Class of 2011.
 On April 2, 2011, the night before WrestleMania XXVII they, along with Paul Ellering, were inducted into the WWE Hall of Fame by Dusty Rhodes.